EU urges US to join new Mideast peace effort

 “This momentum can be used to start a joint international effort of the basis of existing internationally agreed parameters,” Borrell said, referring to the need for a two-state solution, based along the 1967 lines, with the possibility of mutually agreed land-swaps.

 “We made clear that it is important to encourage the Israelis and the Palestinians to engage in a credible and meaningful political process,” Borrell said.
 “For us, there is no other way than to resume talks.”
+But he insisted that any new initiative must respect the “internationally agreed parameters.”

+Trump’s plan was welcomed by Israeli Prime Minister Benjamin Netanyahu, but Palestinian President Mahmoud Abbas dismissed it as “nonsense.”
+Gulf Arab states also rejected the White House plan as “biased.”
+While Israeli officials were present for its unveiling, no Palestinian representatives attended.

 German Foreign Minister Heiko Maas also insisted on the need “to revive the peace process in the region and find a way for both sides to speak and negotiate with each other.”